December 19th 40th Anniversary Celebrations

 June 20th 2012 A.visit from High Wycombe

-to give four displays which consisted of a
+give four displays which consisted of a display by

-and one GB overprint which was a British A4
+overprint which was a British A4 envelope covered

-one individually signed by the post sorter as a
+signed by the post sorter as a cancellation

 John Ketley showed us Rocket mail with the title

-which had been sent up in rockets for the
+had been sent up in rockets for the amusement of

 Alan Druce was the last on with his splendid